AnandHalwan/InertiaApp/README.md

 ## Exercise Information

 Each exercise has an info screen that can be reached by pressing the little blue "i" icon showed in the above video.
 The exercise info screen for a particular exercise like bench press displays a graph of your progress over time for that exercise can be filtered by different date ranges.
+When navigating to this page for a particular exercise, the client app queries Supabase for all of the exercise logs tied to that user and exercise so it can create the graph displayed below.
+Each exercise info screen also has a link to a video and a well written set of instructions for how to perform that particular exericse correctly.

 ![unnamed (2)](https://github.com/AnandHalwan/InertiaApp/assets/105897628/c81732f0-a992-4552-b080-abbb7cd68815)